jaemnkm/design-system-2/_elements/form-controls.md

     <ul class="usa-content-list">
       <li>When all fields for a form are required use the text "All fields are required".</li>
       <li>When most of the form fields are required use the text "All fields are required unless otherwise noted".</li>
+      <li>When an entire sub-section of a section is required use the text "This section is required".</li>
     </ul>
     <h5>When not to use</h5>
     <ul class="usa-content-list">